monarc-project/monarc-project.github.io/content/MONARC.2.10.2.released.md

   ([#329](https://github.com/monarc-project/MonarcAppFO/issues/329)).

 * * *
-Global Dashboard is now available in the VM image.
+Global Dashboard is now available in the Virtual Machine image.
 The details are on the [GitHub Release v2.10.2 page](https://github.com/monarc-project/MonarcAppFO/releases/tag/v2.10.2).

 ![Preview of the new MONARC Global dashboard and the current Cybersecurity Landscape with data from the Stats Service](/assets/images/posts/MONARCv2.10.2_global-dashboard.png#center "Preview of the new MONARC Global dashboard and the current Cybersecurity Landscape with data from the Stats Service")